Shaking a Cocktail

 Some shaken drinks, such as a Vigo, call for sparkling wine.
 When this is the case, add all the liquids except the sparkling wine to the shaker.
 Shake as normal and strain into the glass.
-Then top with the sparkling wine and add any garnish.
+Then top with the sparkling wine and add the garnish.

 The Purpose of Shaking